hsinyang0816/ditto/README.md

-# Ditto: Deep Entity Matching with Pre-Trained Language Models
+# Deep Entity Matching System with Self-supervised Pre-Trained Language model

 *Update: a new light-weight version based on new versions of Transformers*

-Ditto is an entity matching (EM) solution based on pre-trained language models such as BERT.
-Given a pair of data entries, EM checks if the two entries refer to the same real-world entities (products, businesses, publications, persons, etc.).
-Ditto leverages the powerful language understanding capability of pre-trained language models (LMs) via fine-tuning.
-Ditto serializes each data entry into a text sequence and casts EM as a sequence-pair classification problem solvable by LM fine-tuning.
-We also employ a set of novel optimizations including summarization, injecting domain-specific knowledge, and data augmentation to further boost the performance of the matching models.

-For more technical details, see the [Deep Entity Matching with Pre-Trained Language Models](https://arxiv.org/abs/2004.00584) paper.
+Entity Matching (EM) refers to the problem of determining whether two data entries refer to the same real-world entity.
+The objective is to determine the set of pairs of data entries, one entry from each table so that each pair of entries refer to the same real world object.
+To this end, we propose a Deep Entity Matching System with Self-supervised Pre-trained Language model, which is a complete EM system combine DITTO with self-supervised learning into MySQL database management system(DBMS).
+Attribute to self-supervised learning(SSL) we adapted, our system is forced to learn “harder” to improve the model’s matching capability.
+Some dark knowledge and discriminative representations are also acquired from the learning process.
+Comprehensive experiments on different real-world large-scale EM benchmarks clearly demonstrate the superiority of our approach.
+Finally, we also cleverly integrate Blocker, Matcher and DBMS these three separate components together and provide user a convenient end-to-end EM solution.

 ## Requirements